Best Dentist Near You: How to Choose a Trusted Dental Clinic Close to Home

 One of the most common questions patients ask is, “Are root canals painful?”

 Modern root canal treatments are performed using advanced techniques and local anaesthesia, making the procedure comfortable for most patients.
 Learn more about our root canal treatment.
+Most patients report pressure rather than pain during treatment.

 During the procedure: